 As the Sunday School program began to grow there was interest in organizing church services.
-John Beckett gave two acres of his property for meetings to be held in 1890, the same land on which the church campus stands today!
 A large tent was set up and Jeremiah Grinnell and Lindley Baldwin, from the Pasadena Quarterly Meeting, held a series meetings.
 After two weeks of earnest prayer and united effort, a meeting for worship was organized and Ella Veeder was chosen as pastor.
 Sunday services were held in the tent for awhile and then in the school house.
 After seven months the first sanctuary was completed.
 On March 9, 1891, an official Friends Monthly Meeting (church) was established.
 In addition to the local residents, several families from the Whittier Friends Meeting and other Friends meetings transferred their membership to the Alamitos Meeting.

 In 1923, a larger building was constructed, with a Sanctuary, a Social Hall, kitchen, three classrooms on the ground floor, restrooms and four classrooms on the second floor at the back of the building.
 This building replaced the original sanctuary and provided much needed facilities for the increasing attendance.
 By 1930 a parsonage was built near the church building.